 I added lots of veggies to this baked one pot chickpea curry: cauliflower, potatoes, tomatoes, and onions.
 Squash, summer and winter, would be great here, as would bell peppers or carrots or mushrooms.
 The chickpeas add protein and tons of fiber.

 One thing to keep in mind is that the potatoes need to be fully submerged in liquid to cook properly, if you start out with raw potatoes.
 If you don't mind an additional step, you can parboil the diced potatoes (a couple of minutes in the microwave is good) and add them, to ensure they cook properly.

-Vegan Baked One Pot Chickpea Curry with Cauliflower and Potatoes
+Vegan Baked One Pot Curry with Chickpeas, Cauliflower and Potatoes

 - 3 cups (approx. two 15-oz cans) canned or cooked chickpeas, drained

 - 1 small green chili pepper, like jalapeno or serrano.
 Deseed for less heat, then mince.

 - 1 teaspoon grated or crushed garlic

 - 1 teaspoon grated ginger

 - ½ cup coconut milk